 Web services typically have three main pillars:

-- A service provider – The service provider provides the service, it hosts the service and makes it available for the use of the clients.
+- A service provider – Provides the service, hosts it, and makes it available for the use of the clients.

-- A service requester – The service requester is the client application that calls the web service.
+- A service requester – This is the client application that calls the web service.
 They do this via an XML request.

 - A service registry – The service registry is a central directory for web services.
 It helps client software find web services.

-These 19 questions do not encompass the sum total of knowledge to get you a career in web services, but they will act as a good reminder before heading in to meet your future employer.
-However, a good education in web services and dozens of other fantastic tech career paths aren’t hard to find.
-You are just one coding bootcamp away from a high paying career in web development.
+These 19 questions do not cover everything you need to know to start your career in web services, but they will act as a good reminder before heading in to meet your future employer.